-Woodford R. Porter Scholar Program
+Woodford R. Porter Scholarship Program

 The Porter Scholarship program is the largest scholarship organization at the University of Louisville.
 Named after a former university trustee, the late Woodford R. Porter Sr., the scholarship program was created in 1984.
 The mission and purpose are to provide academic, personal and professional support and to all recipients of this scholarship.
 Areas of support are based on the four pillars of promise which include scholarship, leadership, service and heritage.